nucypher/nucypher/docs/source/guides/staking_guide.rst

 NuCypher Staking Guide
 =======================

+The account which is actively doing staking operations is necessary to be a hot wallet.
+But it doesn't have to be the same account as the one which receives and sends NU tokens.
+The account which holds NU tokens is called StakeHolder, or Staker, and the account which participates in the network as Ursula node is called Worker.
+StakeHolder and Worker can have the same Ethereum account, but it's better to have them separate: StakeHolder controlled by a hardware wallet, and Worker having an address controlled by geth.

-All staking-related operations are performed through the ``nucypher stake`` command:
+All staking-related operations done by StakeHolder are performed through the ``nucypher stake`` command:

 .. code:: bash